pietrop/how-to-craft-compelling-stories-out-of-audio-video-interviews/README.md

+## How to craft compelling stories out of audio video interviews
-## 11ty auto navigation book template
+e-book, using [11ty auto navigation book template]](https://github.com/pietrop/11ty-auto-navigation-book-template)

 <!-- _One liner + link to confluence page_
 _Screenshot of UI - optional_ -->

 ## Setup